konveyor/konveyor.github.io/content/blog/2025/hints_generation/index.md

 1. **Identify a problem**
 2. **Provide enough context** so developers know exactly how to fix it

 This research addresses that second part by showing how to extract and generalize migration insights from a small set of solved examples.
 Migrating a Java EE codebase can derail timelines if every class needs manual annotation fixes, import corrections, or tweaks.
-We discovered that by researching how a small set of “good example” migrations worked, then asking an LLM model to distill that insight into a single, reusable hint, we were able to migrate Java classes with far less manual intervention.
+I discovered that by researching how a small set of “good example” migrations worked, then asking an LLM model to distill that insight into a single, reusable hint, I was able to migrate Java classes with far less manual intervention.

 Below, I’ll walk you through the research journey, give you a taste of the prompt outline, and show concise before/after snippets.
 Finally, we’ll see how this generated hint produces reliable results.